 - Is credit given for internships?

 - What type of internships are available?
-(You don’t want your child paying San Francisco or New York rent for a summer to fetch coffee, after all!)
+(You don’t want your child paying San Francisco or New York rent for a summer to fetch coffee!)

 From College to Career